ApoGouv/resume/README.md

 - [ ] Implement a toggle for full detailed resume presentation in the online view only.
 This will enhance user experience by providing more comprehensive information while maintaining the one-page layout for PDFs.
   - [ ] Enhance the display of work experience to include more detailed project entries.
   - [ ] Consider revealing additional components like projects to showcase personal projects and achievements.
-  - [ ] Explore options to prevent printing of the detailed version, if desired.
+  - [ ] Explore options to prevent printing of the detailed version.
 - [ ] Add social media meta tags for Facebook and Twitter to improve the shareability and visibility of the resume.
-- [ ] make it offline ready (PWA).
+- [ ] Make it offline ready (PWA).
 - [ ] Add test coverage by implementing Vitest for comprehensive testing of the application.